danielearwicker/bidi-mobx/README.md

 * `<Select>` -> `<select>` and `<option>` [source](src/components/Select.tsx)
 * `<TextInput>` -> `<input type="text">` [source](src/components/TextInput.tsx)

-All these do is provide a `value` property that is a `BoxedValue`.
+All these require a `value` prop that is a `BoxedValue`.
 A bunch of noise disappears from your JSX and your UI becomes more readable and understandable.

 Finally, we provide a simple way to declaratively transform observable values *in both directions*.
 This enables binding a `TextInput` to a number, or any kind of validation, with very short neat declarations.
 There's also a [ridiculously simple component](src/components/RuleBullets.tsx) to display validation problems (so simple that you could easily cook up your own variant if you want a different structure).